babel/babel/CONTRIBUTING.md

 to have Babel build itself and incrementally build files on change.

+You can access the built files for individual packages from `packages/<package-name>/lib`.

 If you wish to build a copy of Babel for distribution, then run:

 ```sh
 $ make build-dist
 ```

-and access the files from `packages/babel-core/dist`.

 #### Running tests